Crockpot Pumpkin Cake with Maple Pecan Topping Easy Recipe

 - 1/4 cup Half & Half

-Combine brown sugar, water and maple syrup in a medium saucepan.
-Cook over medium heat, stirring constantly for about 6 to 8 minutes until Candy thermometer reaches soft ball stage 234°.
+Combine brown sugar, water, and maple syrup in a medium saucepan.
+Cook over medium heat, stirring constantly for about 6 to 8 minutes until the Candy thermometer reaches soft ball stage 234°.

-Can be stored in air tight container in refrigerator for up to 3 weeks.
+The Ice cream topping can be stored in an airtight container in a refrigerator for up to 3 weeks.